codefresh-io/docs.codefresh.io/_docs/quick-start/ci-quickstart/deploy-with-helm.md

 %}

 This is the easiest way to deploy to Kubernetes without having to manually change values in manifests.
-Helm and Codefresh take care of replacements using the built-in steps.
+Helm and Codefresh handle the replacements using the built-in steps.

 ## View Helm release